 What Percentage Should I Use?

-You can find benzoyl peroxide in percentages between 2 and 10 percent.
-According to the AAD, studies have shown that products formulated with a higher percentage of benzoyl peroxide—over 2.5%—are not synonymous with increased effectiveness.
+You can find benzoyl peroxide in concentrations between 2.5 and 10%.
+According to the AAD, studies have shown that products formulated with a higher percentage of benzoyl peroxide — over 2.5% — are not synonymous with increased effectiveness.
 In fact, they could even irritate the skin.
-“When first trying a benzoyl peroxide product, I recommend starting with the lowest percentage and working your way up if needed to minimize dryness and irritation that can often occur,” Dr. Schmid says.
+“When first trying a benzoyl peroxide product, I recommend starting with the lowest percentage and working your way up if needed to minimize dryness and irritation that can often occur,” says Dr. Schmid.

-Salicylic acid, also known as beta hydroxy acid, is an incredibly popular acne-fighting ingredient which can be extracted from the bark of willow trees.
-To learn more about whether or not salicylic acid is right for your skin and concerns, keep reading!
+Salicylic acid is the most commonly used form of beta-hydroxy acid for its incredibly popular acne-fighting abilities, per the National Center for Biotechnology Information (NCBI).
+To learn more about whether or not salicylic acid is right for your skin concerns, keep reading.

 What Is Salicylic Acid?

-Salicylic acid works by exfoliating dead skin cells that can clog pores.
+As a topical, salicylic acid works by exfoliating dead skin cells that can clog pores.
 “It’s very effective at getting through the oil that exists in our pores or follicles to exfoliate the skin cells that exist there,” Dr. Schmid says. “[This] ultimately reduces the formation of acne.”
-You can find salicylic acid in a wide range of skin care products, including face washes, creams, scrubs, cleansing cloths, and cleansing pads.
+You can find salicylic acid in a wide range of skincare products, including face washes, creams, scrubs, cleansing cloths and cleansing pads.

 What Does Salicylic Acid Work Well On?

-Salicylic acid can be applied on all types of acne, and can even be applied on the skin once the blemish clears.
-In addition, salicylic acid can help address visible signs of aging, working to exfoliate dead skin cells on the skin's surface.
+It can be applied on all types of acne and can even be applied on the skin once the blemish clears according to the Cleveland Clinic.
+Additionally, salicylic acid can help address visible signs of aging by working to exfoliate dead skin cells on the skin's surface.

 What Percentage Should I Use?

-Salicylic acid is usually found in percentages of 1 or 2 percent.
+Usually, this exfoliant is found in small concentrations of 1 or 2%.
 It can cause skin dryness when used in excess, so talk to your dermatologist about the best concentration and frequency to abide by.

 The key difference between benzoyl peroxide and salicylic acid is that benzoyl peroxide kills acne-causing bacteria, while salicylic acid removes dead skin cells that can clog pores.
 Both can help address acne and prevent new blemishes from forming, which is why some patients choose to combine the two in their routine.
 Keep in mind, however, that some may experience excess skin dryness or irritation when pairing benzoyl peroxide and salicylic acid together in a routine.
 Sensitive skin types should also avoid benzoyl peroxide products as this ingredient may cause mild dryness and irritation, per the NCBI.

 Editor’s note: Acne-fighting ingredients like benzoyl peroxide and salicylic acid are notoriously drying.
 Be sure to use all products as directed and keep your skin hydrated from the inside out.
-When using products formulated with benzoyl peroxide, unnecessary sun exposure should be avoided.
-If you must head outdoors, don’t forget to apply broad-spectrum sunscreen and reapply at least every two hours—even if it’s cloudy!
+When using products formulated with benzoyl peroxide make sure to protect skin from excessive sun exposure by applying broad-spectrum sunscreen — even if it’s cloudy!